zsellera/openstint/README.md

 * Increase compatibilty with existing software by implementing an OpenStint-P3 bridge
 * RTL-SDR support (inexpensive software defined radio)
-* Reference OpenStint transponder (PCB + gerbers/pos/bom + code)
 * Adaptive equalization to decrease EVM

 **RC4 support is not pursued.** There are already multiple open-source transponder projects out there.
 One can order an assembled 2x10pcs OpenStint-compatible panel from JLCPCB for less than $100, including taxes and shipping.
 For a cost of a single brand-name transponder, a whole club can enjoy reliable laptiming.
 Then why bother decyphering a protocol which was designed to be and to remain closed?!?

 ## Contribution

-Please submit PRs according to the project's core values:
+Submit PRs according to the project's core values:

 * it should be and remain a solution for small-scale clubs and friendly gatherings
-* it should run on constrained hardware (Raspberry Pi Model 3b+)
+* it should run on constrained hardware (Raspberry Pi 3 Model B+)
 * the interfaces should be simple and well documented (to promote 3rd-party integration)
-* "does one thing and one thing well" phylosophy Otherwise, I'll try to adhere myself to the [C4 community process](https://hintjens.gitbooks.io/social-architecture/content/chapter4.html).
+* "does one thing and one thing well" phylosophy

+Otherwise, I'll to adhere myself to the [C4 community process](https://hintjens.gitbooks.io/social-architecture/content/chapter4.html).